New Colin Kaepernick Blow: He’s A Vegan, Teams Concerned

 As if Colin Kaepernick didn’t have enough to deal with, the new Colin Kaepernick blow that allegedly has teams concerned about picking him up is that he’s a vegan.
-Will his diet keep him from being signed with an NFL team?
+Will his diet keep him from being signed by an NFL team?

 According to NBC Sports, NFL teams are now using his vegan diet as an excuse to keep him a free agent.
 But why would they care about whether or not he eats meat?
 A tweet from Matt Maiocco reveals comments from some people stating that a vegan diet is not sufficient for an athlete.
 Others argue that he could get enough protein on a vegan diet.